openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 ## Thing Configuration

 Before the binding can be used, a serial controller must be added.
 This needs to be done manually.
 Select __Teleinfo Serial Controller__ and enter the serial port.
-Once the serial controller added, electricity meters will be automatically discovered and a new thing named __Teleinfo ADCO #id__ will be created (__#id__ is  your delivery point identifier).
+Once the serial controller added, electricity meters will be automatically discovered and a new thing labelled __Teleinfo ADCO #id__ will be created (where __#id__ is  your delivery point identifier).

 | Thing type       | Parameter  | Meaning                               | Posible values |
 |------------------|------------|---------------------------------------|----------------|